EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 #### Unsharp masking sharpening
 This kernel filter involves exploiting a method commonly known as **unsharp masking sharpening** to increase the contrast along edges within the image: a Gaussian blur, that is, a filter that reduces detail and noise in an image by applying a Gaussian function to each pixel and its surrounding pixels, is applied to the original image and it is then subtracted from the original image itself, thereby accentuating the edges.
 Sharpening images could result in encapsulating more details about objects of interest.

-immagine esempio

 ------------------------------------------------------------------------

 #### Blurring
 This kernel filter involves, as the name suggests, blurring the image and reducing noise, resulting in a smoothed version of the image.
 Intuitively, blurring images for Data Augmentation could lead to higher resistance to motion blur during testing.
-The blurring is obtained through a **box blur**, that is, by setting the value of each pixel to the average of the pixels in the radius of 3.
+The blurring is obtained through a **box blur**, that is, by setting the value of each pixel to the average of the pixels in the radius of $3$.

-immagine esempio

 ------------------------------------------------------------------------